 Somewhat confusingly this is actually a 120W device, despite being called the Cold Steel 100.

 I suspect that the name was already decided on when they asked for AmbitionZ input, as he has said that one of the things he wanted to change, was for it to go to 120W rather than the 100W they had planned.

 So a hefty little single battery mod, capable of 120W (with the right battery).
-So let’s take a look at what we get!
+Can this be one of the best single battery vape mods I’ve tried?
+Let’s take a look at what we get!